Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding: Method

 \section{Method}

-\section{Our Super Encoding Network (SEN)}
+\subsection{Our Super Encoding Network (SEN)}

 In this section, we introduce our SEN in detail.
 As shown in Fig~\ref{fig:main structure}, there are two distinct characteristics.
-First, it is a meta encoder network, since each neuron refers to an encoder network of one modality that comes from a multi-modal foundation model.
+First, it is a meta-encoder network, since each neuron refers to an encoder network of one modality that comes from a multimodal foundation model.
 This allows it to inherit the well-pretrained knowledge of these frozen foundation models.
 Second, it is a recursive structure, where we cascade these super neurons via a Recursive Association (RA) block.
-This enables it to learn deeper interactions of multi-modal knowledge, thereby enhancing various complex video tasks in the downstream.
+This enables it to achieve a substantial Interaction Depth ($D$), thereby facilitating the learning of intricate cross-modal dependencies critical for enhancing various complex video tasks in the downstream.